Everybody knows why time is so important in our life. Whether it is human or machine, nothing can be done without time.

-The very basic and real-life example is controlling traffic signal using PLC automation.
+The very basic and real-life example is controlling traffic signals using PLC automation.

 After a certain (fixed) time, each side signal has to turn on and off.
 At a time only one side traffic signal should be on.

-This logic can be implemented using simple PLC timer.
+This logic can be implemented using simple PLC timers.

-Here are some of the basics applications of timer you can use in PLC automation environment.
+Here are some of the basics applications of timer you can use in a PLC automation environment.

 - Use for the delay action